k-paxian/dart-json-mapper/README.md

 ```

 Each enum based class field has to be annotated as showed in a snippet above.
-Enum.values refers to a list of all possible enum values, it's a handy built in capability of all
+Enum`.values` refers to a list of all possible enum values, it's a handy built in capability of all
 enum based types.
 Without providing all values it's not possible to traverse it's values properly.

 ## Feature requests and bug reports